France Suffers Through Hottest Day In Its History — 113 Fahrenheit

 Météo-France, the national weather service, issued its highest warning level for four regions of the country.

 "Tons of all-time records in the Mediterranean area, very wildly hit," Météo-France meteorologist Etienne Kapikian wrote on Twitter.
-He said the temperature at Montpellier airport, 110.3 degrees, "surpassed the previous all-time record" by 42.4 degrees, with measurements first taken in 1946.
+He said the temperature at Montpellier airport, 110.3 degrees Fahrenheit, "surpassed the previous all-time record" by 10.4 degrees Fahrenheit, with measurements first taken in 1946.

 French Prime Minister Édouard Philippe described the heat as "exceptional in its precocity and intensity," saying government preparations were not an overreaction but a necessity.

 Some 4,000 schools closed for the day out of concern for children's safety, he said.
-As part of emergency heat-wave plans, public cooling rooms had opened in Paris and other cities, and parks and pools stayed open for extended hours.
+As part of emergency heat wave plans, public cooling rooms had opened in Paris and other cities, and parks and pools stayed open for extended hours.
 Parisians could also use a smartphone app to find places to cool down.

 But at least four people have drowned in France this week, according to France 24.

-Note: A previous version of this story incorrectly said the difference between the record high temperatures at the Montpellier airport was 42.4 degrees Fahrenheit.
-In fact it was 10.4 degrees Fahrenheit.